Improving Clean Accuracy via a Tangent-Space Perspective on Adversarial Training: Standard Adversarial Training

 where

 and $\gS$ is the adversarial set, the set of allowed perturbations. $\vx^*_i$ is also called an adversarial example of $\vx$ that maximizes the loss.
-In the adversarial training literature, we typically consider the adversarial set to be $l_p$ norm-bounded.
-For perturbations with $l_p$ norm bound of $\epsilon$, the adversarial set $\gS$ is a closed ball $\gB_p(\epsilon)$.
-Our paper, much like other previous studies, focuses on the $l_\infty$ norm constraint.
-Nonetheless, we note that our method can be adapted for use with alternative norms as well.
-Standard AT trains the model with adversarial examples and boosts the robustness of the model.
-Unfortunately, since it is trained on adversarial data, its accuracy on natural data is considerably reduced~\cite{madry2018towards}.
+In the adversarial training literature, the adversarial set is typically considered to be an $l_p$ norm-bounded closed ball, i.e., $\gS = \gB_p(\epsilon)$.
+Our paper, much like other previous studies, focuses on the $l_\infty$ norm constraint, but we note that our method can be adapted for use with alternative norms as well.
+Standard AT improves the model's robustness by training on adversarial examples.
+Unfortunately, this often comes at the cost of a significant reduction in accuracy on clean data~\citep{madry2018towards}.